particle-iot/docs/src/content/tutorials/asset-tracking/tracker-edge-firmware.md

 - Extract **tracker-edge.zip** in your Downloads directory
 - Open the **tracker-edge** directory in Workbench; it is a pre-configured project directory.

+In order to use the Geofencing features, Tracker Edge v17 is required.
+This has not been released yet but the feature is available if you use the manual build instructions to build the default branch ("develop") in the next section.

 ### Manually

 The Tracker Edge firmware can be downloaded from Github: